The cost of editing and proofreading

 Comparing editing quotes

 Simply comparing hourly rates when engaging an editor for a project can be misleading.
 An experienced editor with relevant qualifications and accreditation will generally complete a project in less time and to a higher standard than someone with limited experience and training.
-(In Australia, the Institute of Professional Editors conducts rigorous examinations (80% required to pass) to assess the skills and knowledge of editors before awarding them the status of ‘accredited editor’.
-This qualification is reviewed by IPEd every five years and can only be extended through evidence of continuing professional development.)
+In Australia, the Institute of Professional Editors conducts rigorous examinations (80% required to pass) to assess the knowledge and competence of editors before awarding the qualification of accredited editor.

-A preferable approach that provides a more accurate gauge of cost relative to service is to compare quotes for the total project, making sure that you are comparing ‘apples with apples’.
+A more accurate gauge of cost relative to service is to compare quotes for the total project, making sure that you are comparing ‘apples with apples’.
 Evaluate the services outlined in the quotes and ensure they encompass everything you need.
 Seek clarification if anything is unclear.
 Consider the expertise and experience of the editor and how this might benefit your project.

 Central Editing prices